-If authorized by the Board, OCTA will provide funds for intersection and arterial improvements and signal synchronization through the proposed 2016 CTFP call for projects.
-The CTFP serves as the mechanism OCTA uses to administer the RCP and RTSSP.
-In anticipation of the 2016 annual call for projects, staff is seeking approval of proposed modifications to the guidelines.
+M2 provides funds for intersection and arterial improvements (through Project O) and signal synchronization (through Project P) in an effort to enhance street operations and reduce congestion.
+The CTFP serves as the mechanism OCTA uses to administer the competitive RCP and RTSSP funds.
+Staff is seeking approval of proposed modifications to the guidelines and authorization to release the 2016 annual call.